anuragdev101/ContactAppplication/README.md

 ## Current status
 1. It is currently deployed on heroku .
 2. It uses HSQL Db (In-memory Db).
+3. User password is stored in the database using BCryptPasswordEncoder

 ## Features
 1. Add contact: Allows you add new contacts in the application database.